Why Is Trump Sending More Troops to the Middle East? That's Classified

 Gilday did not, however, provide any proof linking Iran to the attacks or produce evidence of the threats.
 Nor did he explain how any of the behavior is different from what Iran and its proxies have been doing for years throughout the Middle East.
 “I’m not reverse-engineering this,” he said.
 “The Iranians have said publicly they were going to do things.
 We learned more through intelligence reporting they have acted upon those threats and they’ve actually attacked.”

-When pressed about the proof that resulted in sending additional manpower and equipment to the region, Gilday replied that the intelligence was too sensitive to disclose.
+When pressed about the evidence that led to additional manpower and equipment being sent to the region, Gilday replied that the intelligence was too sensitive to disclose.
 “I can’t reveal the sources of that reporting except to say, with very high confidence, we tie the Iranians to those,” he said.

 According to two intelligence officials and one military officer with inside knowledge of the intelligence, the answers to questions about whether Iran is mounting an offensive remain unclear.